Aliens (film): Home media

 Aliens was released on Blu-ray in 2010 as part of the Alien Anthology box set with remastered footage, theatrical and extended versions, and featurettes found in earlier releases.
 The film was released separately on Blu-ray in 2011.
 For its 30th anniversary in 2016, Aliens was released on Blu-ray and digital download, featuring a new interview with Cameron about his inspirations for the film.
 In addition to the theatrical and extended versions, the release contained a limited-edition lithograph of Ripley in battle with the alien queen, an art book focused on the Aliens comic books by Dark Horse Comics, and collectible cards with concept art by Cameron.
 A limited-edition, 75-copy vinyl soundtrack was also released that year.
+A 4K Ultra HD remastered Collector's Edition of Aliens was made available for digital release in December 2023, followed by a 4K Ultra HD Blu-ray release in March 2024.
+This release received some criticism for the use of artificial intelligence to improve the image quality, which resulted in some overly smooth and uncanny results.